L1-Loki/L1-Loki/README.md

 # 💫 About Me:

-👋 I am L1-Loki, a newly graduated programming engineering student, passionate about developing efficient, user-friendly applications and constantly learning to improve myself.
+👋 I'm L1-Loki, a newly graduated programming engineering student, passionate about developing efficient, user-friendly applications and constantly learning to improve myself.

 # 💻 Tech Stack: